 “What?!
 A Gashadokuro?!
 You must be joking!”, Sakaki exclaimed.

-Sakaki managed to singlehandedly take care of the Pontianak while I took care of Nadiah.
+Sakaki managed to singlehandedly take down the Pontianak while I took care of Nadiah.
 Everyone is camped outside of town to avoid the sickening stench of corpse.

 “Y-yes, a Karma passed through town a few days ago in pursuit.”, said Nadiah.

 “The last one appeared half a century ago…” he whispered as he scratched his head.

 A famine broke fifty years ago in the Western region when the Northern territory of Raven Heart just having subjugated the West.
 Many people believe that the West lost because of the shortage in food supply when their crops died due to the sudden drop in temperature.
 The situation didn’t improve after the conquest, and finally, a Gashadokuro appeared in a small city of Nark.
 It took demon hunters a month to track it down and another 3 days to slay it.

 A Gashadokuro spawns from the bones of the dead in a famine, its strength fuelled by the vengeance immediately prior to their passing.
 They are very stealthy demons indeed.
 These abominable ossifications accelerate the downfall of humanity, serving a catalyst of doom, induce a vicious cycle that prey on humans who are also about to fall to famine.
 They feed on their bones and can burgeon in size and power.

 That question never really came to mind… All I did so far after my mentor passed was roam around the East in vain finding clues on the death of my parents.
 I don’t even know where to begin… I look to Sakaki with my brows raised.

 “What?
 I’m the one following you.”, he responded to my gesture.